Mission-Prerna/.github/profile/README.md

 ### Nipun Lakshya Android application

-The [Nipun Lakshya Android Application](https://play.google.com/store/apps/details?id=org.samagra.missionPrerna&hl=en_IN&gl=US) is used by parents, teachers, principals and mentors.
+The [Nipun Lakshya Android Application](https://play.google.com/store/apps/details?id=org.samagra.missionPrerna&hl=en_IN&gl=US) is used by parents, teachers, examiners and mentors.
 With the app parents & teachers can help students prepare for assessments.
 Mentors can perform assessments using the app.

 The application is predominantly written in Java with newer elements in Kotlin.
 The app extensively